 By the end of the course, participants will:

-- Understand the basic rules and principles of the new benefit and how it differs from DLA
+- Understand the basic rules and principles of PIP and how it differs from DLA

 - Be familiar with the scoring system and descriptors